ocaml/dune/doc/quick-start.rst

 (including non-Windows systems).
 The executable can be built and run in a single step with ``dune exec ./hello_world.exe``.

-Building a hello world program using Lwt
+Building a Hello World Program Using Lwt
 ========================================

 In a directory of your choice, write this ``dune`` file: